 b.
 To provide for exchange of technical information and developments.

 c.
-To cooperate with other law enforcement agencies and associations to further fire prevention and the suppression of crime.
+To cooperate with other fire and law enforcement agencies and associations to further fire prevention and the suppression of

 d.
-To encourage high professional standards of conduct among arson investigators and to continually strive to eliminate all factors which interfere with administration of crime suppression.
+To encourage high professional standards of conduct among fire investigators and to continually strive to eliminate all factors which interfere with administration of crime suppression.

 ARTICLE 2 MEMBERSHIP